 Leica Ts13 is a unique total station that allows users to upgrade and thus benefits from additional functionalities.
 The unit has incorporated engaging software and can turn complex data into workable 3D models, which can be communicated back to the office using Leica infinity.

 The seamless data transfer ensures that the project stays on track and with high productivity; the Leica total station also features an automatic target recognition technology that contributes to a fast lock on prisms and offers accurate measures to targets.

 - Project editing is fast and efficient thanks to Leica infinity software and captivation.

 - Users are sure of accurate measurements of targets

 Fitted with unique and high-performance components, this total station boasts one of the best monitoring solutions seamlessly integrated with other complete solutions.

-Leica TM50 also features GNSS antennas and receivers and geotechnical sensors for the best management and monitoring systems.
+Leica TM50 also features GNSS antennas, receivers, and geotechnical sensors for the best management and monitoring systems.
 The software integrated and IT communication infrastructures further enhance its performance.

 It features a 30X magnification telescope camera with autofocus and an overview camera for the best processing and complete visual documentation.
 Leica GeoMoS software offers a high level of flexibility for deformation monitoring systems.

-Leica nova tm50 is a total station necessary for use in the management and monitor of structures; the unit has, therefore, been equipped with an advanced image processing technology, thus delivers good quality images best for visual documentation of the relevant environment.
+Leica Nova tm50 is a total station necessary for the management and monitoring of structures; the unit has, therefore, been equipped with advanced image processing technology, thus delivering good quality images best for visual documentation of the relevant environment.